n4gava/chatbot/README.md

 yarn start
 ```

-## How implement news IMessageHandler
+## How implement new IMessageHandler

 The project contains a single message handler that reply "oi" messages.